ksawicka01/WILD-seq/README.md

-# WILD-seq
-WILD-seq (Wholistic Interrogation of Lineage Dynamics by sequencing) for clonal transcriptomic analysis and identification of chemoresistance.
+# WILD-seq : Wholistic Interrogation of Lineage Dynamics by sequencing for clonal transcriptomic analysis and identification of chemoresistance.

 This repository contains code related to the publication:
 Clonal transcriptomics identifies mechanisms of chemoresistance and empowers rational design of combination therapies.